Annual Technical Report 2004 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2004/JP)

 IV.
 Search file establishment and upkeep

 The search file is classified into about 2,600 themes (technical fields).
-In 2003, about 1,800 themes were analyzed.
-Almost all themes, including about 800 themes for which F-term assignment is not needed (FI is sufficient) and about 1,800 themes for which analysis for the published documents have completed, can be used in the search.
+In 2004, about 1,800 themes were analyzed.
+Almost all themes, including about 800 themes for which F-term assignment is not needed (FI is sufficient) and about 1,800 themes for which analysis of the published documents have completed, can be used in the search.

-The JPO makes F-terms available to the general public as the associated theme becomes available.
-As in the part of providing industrial property right information via the Internet, F-term is available to the general public and a user can conduct F-term search by through the use of Industrial Property Digital Library (IPDL) of NCIPI.
+The JPO opens all F-terms of the themes which are available to general public.
+By the industrial property right information via the Internet, F-term is available to general public and users can conduct F-term search by through the use of Industrial Property Digital Library (IPDL) of NCIPI.

 The search file used by the examiner is continuously updated so that it is the latest one.
-Japanese patent documents (publication of patent applications, registered utility model gazettes, etc.) are added to the search file in accordance with the JPO's internal classifications established by further developing IPC (FI).
-In 2003, about 200,000 documents in total were included in the search file.
+To the search files, Japanese patent documents (publication of patent applications, publication of registered utility model, etc.) are added in accordance with the JPO's internal classifications (FI) developed by subdividing the IPC.
+In 2004, about 200,000 documents in total were added to the search file.

 Storage, including mass storage media

 The search indices file used by the examiner is stored in the form of electronic data on RAID.
 For full text search, all documents are stored on memory.